hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/07_styling_and_animating_react_native_apps.md

   } );
   ```

-* The answer is: both of ways work.
+* The answer is: both ways work.
 However, using ` StyleSheet ` is better for two reasons:
   * It **validates** our styles so if we used a style property in a wrong way, it informs us.
   * It **transforms** our styles into *native* code much more efficirntly.